May TARDA Newsletter – Timeshare Transparency Act S3502 – Hilton Ends Management of Eight Resorts – FTC Update

 Branded hotels like Hilton/Marriott/Holiday Inn solicit without disclosing the invitation is about timeshare.
 The loyalty member is invited to hear about our “vacation program.”
 Existing members are often told that what they will be attending is informational or an orientation, when in actuality, it is an attempt to sell more points.

 Diamond Resorts started recording the closing in 2017, after the Arizona Attorney General issued an Assurance of Discontinuance.
 The purchaser is not allowed to record.
 We have received many reports of agents coaching what to say or not say on the recording closing.
-If a buyer asks a question, the recording is stopped, the deception confirmed, and the recording device turned back on.
 If the recorded closing can be used against the purchaser, the purchaser should be allowed to record the sales session.

 Timeshare contracts are financed at 12% to 19%, with little to no resale value.
 A timeshare with an outstanding loan is impossible to sell on the open market.
 Commissions are not disclosed.
 Selling and marketing expenses run as high as 50% or more, including the “free” gifts.
-There is little to no equity.
-Some developers who charge an exit based on maintenance fees, require $20,000 to as high as $30,000 or more to give back points.
-Some resorts prohibit renting except to friends and family.
+There is little to no equity despite that word bantered about.

 If it is, it should be disclosed at or prior to the presentation, not buried in volumes of fine print.